jantari/LSUClient-docs/content/_index.md

 - Does driver, BIOS/UEFI, firmware and utility software updates
 - Allows for fully silent and unattended update runs
-- Fetch the latest updates from Lenovo directly or use an internal repository of your own for more control
+- Fetch the latest updates directly from Lenovo or use an internal repository of your own for more control
-- Can work alongside, but does not depend on or use Lenovo System Update or any other external programs
+- Can work alongside, but does not require Lenovo System Update or any other external program
 - Work with updates and even their results as PowerShell objects to build any custom logic imaginable
 - Run locally or manage/report on an entire fleet of computers remotely
 - Full Web-Proxy support including authentication